axe-api/docs/docs/learn/database-transactions.md

 ## Enable in every routes

-To enable transactions in every route, you should use the following configuration.
+To enable transactions in _every route_, you should use the following configuration.

 ::: code-group